reduxjs/redux-toolkit/docs/introduction/getting-started.md

   sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"
 ></iframe>

-Those are the basics of getting up and running with `RTK Query`.
+Those are the basics of getting up and running with RTK Query.
 For more realistic usage, make sure to read through the sections regarding [mutations](../concepts/mutations), [invalidation](../concepts/mutations#advanced-mutations-with-revalidation), [polling](../concepts/polling) and other features.

 ## Help and Discussion